bmd1905/Salary-of-Data-AI-Jobs-in-the-US/README.md

 ## Introduction
 The aim of the project is simply to extract and analysis datas about Data-AI jobs in the US.
-The output of this project is a Information Dashboard.
+The output of this project is a Informative Dashboard.
 Link to view online (with interact) [here](https://public.tableau.com/views/RemoteRatioofAIDataJobsinUS/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ## Project's Steps
 * Data Preparation (Python)